webteamfabcoders/pretestplus/README.md

   4. selecting the check box option on the image, delete button is shown
   5. Selecting delete button, image will be deleted from the database list of images.

+###- Upload Images###
+  1. Login into admin Account.
+Open admin Dashboard
+  2. Check the right hand side bar click on the option bulk upload
+  3. Bulk file upload window shows up
+  4. Select files to be uploaded and the images will be automatically uploaded to the database
+  5. If the format of the file is not supported the file will not be uploaded .An overlay shows the file is not supported.
+Selecting remove file the unsupported file is removed.